 You need to have your name removed from the vehicle as soon as possible.
 Go to court to ask that you be allowed to sell the vehicle in order to remove your name.

-How can a resident of Texas establish sole ownership of a property in another state, using their own funds for the down payment and obtaining the loan in their own name, while being married?
+How can a married Dallas County resident establish sole ownership of a property located in another state, using their own funds for the down payment and obtaining the loan solely in their name?

 As a Texas divorce attorney, I would advise that in order to establish sole ownership of a property located in another state, it is recommended to obtain a post-nuptial agreement with your spouse before making the purchase.
 The post-nuptial agreement should clearly state that the property is being purchased with your own funds and that the [...]